desmap/express-hapi-koa-bench/README.md

 `server.*` gets a http request and responds with `Hello World!`.

 ### Server
-A $20-Vultr-VM was used a server.
-Requesting server was in same city.
+A $20-Vultr-VM was used as server.
+Requesting server was in the same city.

 ### Results
 #### node